Dela → Raya: Johnny Clegg's World Music Classic Reimagined

 What Changed

 "Dela" appears throughout the song in call-and-response patterns -- "Dela, Dela, Minanga Dela" and "Dela, Sandela, Mama Sandela."
-John's request: replace every "Dela" with "Raya."
+John's request was to replace every "Dela" with "Raya."
 Where Clegg once sang "Dela, Dela, Minanga Dela," the new version delivers "Raya, Raya, Minangia Tela" -- syllable count shifts slightly, rhythm adapts, emotional arc stays intact.

 Listen & Compare